Zora Neale Hurston: Quotes and Life Lessons

 Zora Neale Hurston

-Zora Neale Hurston (1891 – 1960), the American novelist, essayist, anthropologist, and folklorist, was well known during the Harlem Renaissance.
+Zora Neale Hurston (1891 – 1960), the American novelist, essayist, anthropologist, and folklorist, was a well known figure in the Harlem Renaissance era.
 With much to say about life, love, and writing, we’ll explore some typically exuberant and wise Zora Neale Hurston quotes and life lessons.

 In her fiction and nonfiction she spun out a plethora of inspiring, quotable text that belied the hardships she endured throughout the course of her career.